Tree-sitter

 (#set! autoclose-expression "</")

-Sets the value of a variable if a capture is equal to a value.
+Sets a metadata value if the text of a compared capture is equal to a compared value.

-Sets the value of a variable if a capture is not equal to a value.
+Sets a metadata value if the text of a compared capture is not equal to a compared value.

-Sets the value of a variable if a capture matches a regular expression.
+Sets a metadata value if the text of a compared capture matches a regular expression.

 The regular expression is allowed to match anywhere within the capture text.
 To match on specific ends or the entire textual contents of the node, use anchoring metacharacters such as ^ and $.

-Sets the value of a variable if a capture does not match a regular expression.
+Sets a metadata value if the text of a compared capture does not match a regular expression.

 The regular expression is allowed to match anywhere within the capture text.
 To match on specific ends or the entire textual contents of the node, use anchoring metacharacters such as ^ and $.